electron/electron/docs/api/process.md

 Chromium does not provide `residentSet` value for macos.
 This is because macos performs in-memory compression of pages that haven't been recently used.
-As a result the resident set size value is not what one would expect. `private` memory is more representative of the actual pre-compression memory usage of the process.
+As a result the resident set size value is not what one would expect. `private` memory is more representative of the actual pre-compression memory usage of the process on macOS.

 ### `process.getSystemMemoryInfo()`